abhinayagarwal/openjfx-docs/content/prerequisites/javafx.md

 ---

 {{% notice note %}}
-JavaFX can also be used via Maven/Gradle.
-This step can be skipped in case you want to use it via these [build tools](/build-tools/).
+JavaFX can also be used via Maven/Gradle without installing the JavaFX SDK.
+You can skip directly to the [build tools](/openjfx-docs/build-tools) section if you want to use JavaFX with these build tools.
 {{% /notice %}}

-JavaFX can be used by downloading an appropriate [JavaFX runtime](https://gluonhq.com/products/javafx/).
+JavaFX can be used by downloading an appropriate [JavaFX development kit](https://gluonhq.com/products/javafx/).
 These are available in 2 flavors:

 1. JavaFX SDK